snixtho/clifga/readme.md

 # Installation
 1. Clone this repository `git clone https://github.com/snixtho/clifga.git`
+2. Rename `config.example.json` to `config.json`
-2. Edit the configuration to your likings.
+3. Edit `config.json` to your likings.
 You can add multiple servers if you wish.
-3. Run it with python3.
+4. Run it with python3.
 Example: `python3 clifga.py`

 # Usage
 By default anything you type will be directly sent to the XMLRPC server.
 You can call a XMLRPC method by first specifying the method name and then its arguments separated by spaces.